-Opportunities favour the bold!!
+Opportunities favor the bold!!

-Being bold means being fearless enough to be able to take up any risk that comes your way that may lead you one step ahead on the path of success; Being bold also means keeping aside your failures as soon as possible and gearing up for another chance of making it big in your dream career.
-Big organizations like SBI and IBPS gave fair chances to the aspirants to make it big by releasing vacancies for IBPS PO, IBPS SO, IBPS CLERK and many others.
+Being bold means being fearless enough to be able to take up any risk that comes the way that may lead you one step ahead on the path of success; Being bold also means keeping aside your failures as soon as possible and gearing up for another chance of making it big in your dream career.
+Big organizations like SBI and IBPS gave fair chances to the aspirants to make it big by releasing vacancies for IBPS PO, IBPS SO, IBPS CLERK, and many others.

 Irrespective of the number of vacancies, the most highlighted jobs were most preferably IBPS PO and IBPS SO.

-- 1 Difference Between IBPS PO and IBPS SO – WHICH ONE IS BETTER ?
+- 1 Difference Between IBPS PO and IBPS SO – WHICH ONE IS BETTER?

-Difference Between IBPS PO and IBPS SO – WHICH ONE IS BETTER ?
+Difference Between IBPS PO and IBPS SO – WHICH ONE IS BETTER?

 How do you decide, which one is better?
 By comparing the two fields keeping certain major points in mind.
 We are here to make this cumbersome task of researching and compiling details, a bit smooth for you.
 To be able to make a fair choice between two equally important job profiles needs a thorough check and research.
 You can well differentiate both these jobs on the basis of some basic guidelines or pointers and then decide which one would be better for you, in the long run.

 1. JOB PROFILE of IBPS PO (Probationary Officer)